Top pick: Bestow

 - Up to $1 million coverage

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-By the time you’re 45 years old, you’re probably in your financial prime.
+By the time you’re 45 years old, you’re likely in your financial prime.
 Much like building up a 401(k) or IRA gives you a financial cushion for your future, life insurance does the same for your family and anyone you leave behind should you die prematurely.
 At 45 years old, you’re young enough to access an affordable life insurance policy and cover your debt, set your kids up for college or leave a lasting financial legacy.

-The mid-40s age bracket is a popular time to shop for life insurance as many people want to protect their families and financial interests.
+The mid-40s age bracket is a popular time to shop for life insurance, as many people want to protect their families and financial interests.
 At this stage of your life, a term policy is a solid choice, with the option to convert to a permanent policy later.
 A convertible term policy gives you flexibility in the future, so if you need the insurance longer than you thought or you want to switch to a policy that accumulates cash value, you can upgrade to a permanent policy.

-Costs of a 20-year, $250,000 term life policy for a 45-year-old in perfect health
+To get an idea of how much you’d pay for coverage, compare average monthly costs for a 20-year, $250,000 term life policy for a 45-year-old in perfect health.

 |Legal & General||$32.42||$25.87|

 *Based on sample rates from Policygenius, August 2019.

 There are three main policies to choose from:

 A typical, healthy 45-year-old has a long life ahead of them.
 According to life expectancy data, a woman’s risk of dying in the next five years is 1.21%.
 For a man, the figure climbs slightly to 1.88%.